 A PROPERLY TREATED SWIMMING POOL IS A SAFE PLACE.

-Zodiac's mission is to assure a perfect pool experience for all the users, in residential swimming pools, in semi-public commercial pools (communities) and publicly used commercial pools.
+Zodiac's mission is to ensure a perfect pool experience for all users, in residential swimming pools, in semi-public commercial pools (communities) and publicly used commercial pools.

 The main questions we’ve been asked are:

 1. If my swimming pool is chlorinated according to current best practices and recommendations (Free Chlorine: 1-3ppm), is this sufficient to inactivate the COVID-19 virus?

 2. What’s the best way to keep my pool sanitised?

 3. Should I be doing anything differently to the pool compared to what I’ve been doing before?

 COVID-19 is the respiratory illness caused by the virus SARS-CoV-2, which we all call Coronavirus.
 It is just one of the seven coronaviruses that can infect human beings, like SARS (Severe Acute Respiratory Syndrome Coronavirus) and MERS (Middle East Respiratory Syndrome Coronavirus) 1.

 This family of viruses have similar physical and biochemical properties and comparable transmission routes.